mandandjigabriel-rgb/ROBLOX/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: starseo5
-about: Create a report to help us improve
+about🥓
-title: ''
+title: ''onyx
-labels: ''
+labels: ''jimmyjohnn
-assignees: ''
+assignees: ''alt starseo5

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+**steal a brainrot***
+ /steal grapus medusi

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to base
-2. Click on '....'
+2. Click on starseo5
-3. Scroll down to '....'
+3. Scroll down to error598
-4. See error
+4. See /DOWNLOAD

-**Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**